 “Nobody you would know, Edie.
 Nobody I know, for that matter,” I muttered.
-“Just be sure to give Syd this phone number, okay?
-Tell her I’m back in town…”
+“Just please be sure to give Syd this number, tell her I’m back in town…”

 “I’ll see what I can do.”
 CLICK.

-Parking along this side of Fulton being a garageway and short-curb shell game, I instead swung a heedless U-ey in the Crossover Drive intersection to grab a bus stop-nipping spot across the street.
-Patchy groves of fir and Monterey Pine trees, as well as the occasional baby redwood, lined Fulton’s southern flank, and I soaked in the balmic eucalyptus, squelching classic Airplane’s ‘Today’ on the Blaupunkt, before hop scotching traffic over to Denise Keiner’s place.
-That’s when a tall, gangly shadow had slipped halfway through the no-man’s land between 4840’s iron bar security gate and its double-dead bolted front door.
+Parking along this side of Fulton being full garageway monte, I instead swung a heedless U-ey in the Crossover Drive intersection to grab a bus stop-nipping spot across the street.
+Patchy groves of fir and Monterey Pine trees, the occasional baby redwood, lined Fulton’s southern flank, and I soaked in the balmic eucalyptus, squelching classic Airplane’s ‘Today’ on the Blaupunkt, before hop scotching traffic over to Denise Keiner’s place, lugging my camera bag for safe keeping.
+That’s when a tall, gangly shadow had slipped halfway through the no-man’s land between 4840’s iron bar security gate and its double dead-bolted front door.

-“Hi, I’m a friend of a friend of Denise’s,” I had said, after laying off the doorbell and exchanging names.
+“Hi, I’m a friend of a friend of Denise’s,” I had said, after easing off the doorbell and exchanging names.
 “Just in town, was supposed to crash here for…”

 “I’ve heard, I’m aware, you’re the…person from Boulder, the social science Scorpio,” Regina Tzu Fowler had snipped, looking me up and down, holding fast on the landing between the doors.
 “Denise left a note for you.
 But she isn’t here…”